Gayathri (1977 film)

-Gayathri is a 1977 Indian Tamil-language film directed by R. Pattabhiraman and written by Panchu Arunachalam.
-It stars Jaishankar, Rajinikanth and Sridevi.
-The film was based on the novel of the same name by Sujatha.
-It was released on 7 October 1977.
+Gayathri is a 1977 Indian Tamil-language crime thriller film directed by R. Pattabhiraman and written by Panchu Arunachalam.
+The film stars Jaishankar, Rajinikanth and Sridevi.
+It is based on the novel of the same name by Sujatha.
+The film was released on 7 October 1977.

 Plot

 Rajarathnam is a rich man who lives with his sister Sarasu and a young house maid in Madras.
 His sister arranges a marriage for him with Gayathri, a sixteen-year old who lives in Tiruchirappalli.
 Soon after they marry, Gayathri moves to Rajarathnam's house and realises that the family has dark secrets.

-Rajarathnam is actually a blue-film producer who records pornographic movies - he secretly records himself and his new wife in their bedroom scenes without her knowledge, and sells the movies on the black market.
+Rajarathnam is actually a blue-film producer – he secretly records himself and his new wife in their bedroom scenes without her knowledge, and sells the films in the black market.
 Gayathri initially gives Rajarathnam the benefit of the doubt, but later discovers that Rajarathnam is already married to another woman, who is now insane.

-Ganesh, a friend of the writer Chellappa, tries to free Gayathri from the hands of Rajarathnam, without avail.
+Ganesh, a friend of the writer Chellappa, tries to free Gayathri from the hands of Rajarathnam.